Seemavij/shanaya/README.md

 Epic 7 User Stories
 ------------------
 .
-As a user, I would like to be able to read reviews about the site so I can decide if I want to use it .
-As a site user who is logged in, I would like to be able to leave my own review so that I can tell others about my experience
+As a user, I would like to be able to read reviews about the site so I can decide if I want to use it

 .
+As a site user who is logged in, I would like to be able to leave my own review so that I can tell others about my experience.

-As a user, it would be nice to give my review a rating out of five for ease of reference .
-As a site owner it would be nice to be able to reply to reviews to show a personal touch
+.
+As a user, it would be nice to give my review a rating out of five for ease of reference.

+.
+As a site owner it would be nice to be able to reply to reviews to show a personal touch.

 * Epic 8 Footer

 * Epic 8 User Stories
 ------------------
 .
-As the site owner, I want to share social media links and contact details .
-As the site owner, I want a nav bar for the site extras such as the blog, reviews and subscribe pages.
+As the site owner, I want to share social media links and contact details

+.
+As the site owner, I want a nav bar for the site extras such as the blog, reviews.

 * Epic 9 - Documentation and styling

 * Epic 9 Tasks
 --------------
 .
 Complete Styling on all pages and all screen sizes

 .
 Complete Readme documentation

 .
 Complete testing and writeup

 * Scope